powerline/powerline/docs/source/installation/linux.rst

 emulator to use the patched font.
 The correct font usually ends with *for Powerline*.

-If you can't see the custom symbols, please close all instances of your terminal emulator.
+If you can’t see the custom symbols, please close all instances of your terminal emulator.
 You may need to restart X for the changes to take effect.

-If you *still* can't see the custom symbols, double-check that you have installed the font to a valid X font path.
+If you *still* can’t see the custom symbols, double-check that you have installed the font to a valid X font path.